 Tips for Making Friends With Finns

-Part of making friends with Finns is first understanding Finnish culture and social norms.
+Part of making friends with Finns is first understanding Finnish culture, it’s language, and their social norms.

-If you moved to Finland for love as I did, then a lot of your Finnish friends, in the beginning, will be your partner’s friends.
+If you moved to Finland for love as I did, then understand that at first a lot of your Finnish friends will be your partner’s friends.

 And that’s completely fine!

-Through your partner’s friends, you will understand so much more about Finnish culture as well as your own.
+Through your partner’s friends, you will understand so much more about Finnish culture as well as your own culture.

 Give yourself time to make friends, friendship is something that occurs over time and isn’t built over one interaction.

-And remember, if a Finn invites you to go to a sauna or grab a coffee with them you’re at the start of a beautiful friendship.
+Finally, know that you are on the right path of a beautiful friendship if a Finn invites you to go to a sauna or grab a coffee with them.
+That’s how you know.